aleksgorbenko/viking_prep_work/README.md

 - Google homepage CSS mockup can be seen in a separate repo: https://github.com/kucher12/viking_prep_work-GoogleHomepage/tree/master

-- Viking eCommerce Shop Page: vikingshop.html, viking_main.css (in process)
+- Viking eCommerce Shop Page also in its separate repo: